-- Loneliness caused by the separation of loved ones.
+- Loneliness caused by the separation from the loved ones.

-- Feeling hopeless and a failure because of the few opportunities to get ahead with this project.
+- Feeling hopeless and a failure because of the maybe few opportunities to get ahead with a project abroad.

 - Absence of a social support network.

-- Fight economic problems such as paying for housing, food.
+- Fighting economic problems such as paying for housing, food.

 - Fear or disorientation.